 Origin and Distribution

-Part of this change in distribution is due to the identification of similar species that were once misidentified as Danio rerio, as well as damage to the environment that resulted in a reduction of habitable areas has also narrowed their natural range, even though wild zebra danios utilize a variety of habitats, ranging from fast-moving streams to slow-moving, nearly stagnant ponds.
+Part of this change in distribution is due to the identification of similar species that were once misidentified as being Danio rerio.
+Damage to the environment that resulted in a reduction of habitable areas has also narrowed their natural range, even though wild zebra danios utilize a variety of habitats, ranging from fast-moving streams to slow-moving, nearly stagnant ponds.

-Fish available in the industry today are almost always captive-bred.
-Zebras are easy and inexpensive to raise, making them prime candidates for commercial breeding.
+Zebra danios available in the aquarium industry are now almost always captive-bred as zebras are easy and inexpensive to raise.
 While commercial breeding has provided a large and unlimited supply of this species, it has also resulted in a fish that is less robust than the original wild species.

 Colors and Markings